mootools/mootools-core/Docs/Native/Array.md

 ### Arguments:

 	fn   - (function) The function to test for each element. bind - (object, optional) The object to use as 'this' in the function.
-For more information see [Function.bind](/Native/#Function:bind).
+For more information see [Function:bind][].

 #### Argument: fn